June 3, 2021

 From the beginning:

 You just got injected with 0.3 ml of mRNA vaccine in your deltoid muscle.
 What happens next?
 The mRNA strands are enclosed in a bubble of lipid nanoparticles.
-This fluid will make its way into your bloodstream and the nanoparticles will travel throughout your body, and enter the cells lining blood vessels, liver, adrenal glands, ovaries, bone marrow, intestines, brain, and other cells, tissues and organs (based on pharmacokinetic studies in animals provided by Pfizer and Moderna).
+This fluid will make its way into your bloodstream and the nanoparticles will travel throughout your body and enter platelets, the cells lining blood vessels, liver, adrenal glands, ovaries, bone marrow, intestines, brain, and other cells, tissues and organs (based on pharmacokinetic studies in animals provided by Pfizer and Moderna).
 A lot of it will also make its way into your lymphatic system, particularly the lymph nodes in your armpit where the immune cells produce antibodies.
 The immune cells in your nodes multiply and that is why some people notice swollen nodes in the armpit on the side of the injected arm.
 The mRNA bubbles will also go to your spleen.

-Much of the circulating nanoparticles in the bloodstream will end up in the liver (distribution studies done in animals by Pfizer and Moderna).
+Some of the circulating nanoparticles in the bloodstream will end up in the liver (distribution studies done in animals by Pfizer and Moderna).
 Once in the liver the nanoparticles enter your liver cells.
-There the mRNA strands instruct your liver cells to make the spike proteins (you can find images by googling) which are then released into your general circulation, further traveling through the rest of your body and then attaching or entering the cells of multiple tissues and organs.
+There the mRNA strands instruct your liver cells to make the spike proteins (you can find images online) which are then released into your general circulation, further traveling through the rest of your body and then attaching or entering the cells of multiple tissues and organs.
 A study published in Clinical Infectious Diseases, May 20, 2021, found spike proteins in the blood of volunteers who had their first Moderna shot.
 The mean peak level was 62 picograms per milliliter.
-This spike protein manufacturing process in your liver cells starts within hours after the shot and continue for about 2 or 3 days... and then the mRNA strands disintegrate.
-They don't keep making the spike proteins forever as some people claim, although they probably continue a few days longer in lymph nodes, spleen, and the deltoid muscle where you got the shot.
+This spike protein manufacturing process in your liver cells begins shortly after the shot and continues for a few days... and then the mRNA strands disintegrate.
+They don't keep making the spike proteins forever as some people claim, although they continue for a few more days in lymph nodes, spleen, and the deltoid muscle where you got the shot.
 The spike proteins that lodge in cells could stay there for weeks or months, or longer but eventually, similar to other foreign proteins, they should disentegrate and be disposed of by macrophages (although we do not have long-term animal study data whether some will linger on even longer).
-Once most or all are disposed of, will they leave behind any irreperable damage to the cells, like battle scars?).
+Once most or all are disposed of, will they leave behind irreperable damage to the cells, like battle scars?
 I want to thank my friend Ronik Khachatoorian, Ph.D., a brilliant molecular biologist, who has helped me better understand these complex processes.
-Ronik is an expert in the metabolic function of the liver, immunology, and viruses -- he spent years studying dengue and zika viral reproduction.
-We chat on the phone several times a week but we still haven't figure out whether spike proteins are made in significant amounts in other tissues and organs of the body -- besides the liver, spleen, lymph nodes, and deltoid muscle (and probably bone marrow and ovaries).
-But even if small amounts are made in those places, and the spike proteins show themselves on the surface of these cells, it could initiate an immune reaction against them, causing some damage.
+Ronik is an expert in the metabolic function of the liver, protein synthesis, immunology, and viruses -- he spent years studying dengue and zika viral reproduction.
+We chat on the phone several times a week but we still haven't figured out whether spike proteins are made in significant amounts in other tissues and organs of the body -- besides the liver, spleen, lymph nodes, and deltoid muscle (and probably bone marrow and ovaries).
+But even if small amounts are made in those places, and the spike proteins present themselves on the surface of cells, they could cause damage by themselves or initiate an immune reaction against them, causing additional damage.
 Ronik and I make a good team.
-I have a general medicine background where I see things from a broad, clinical perspective -- like the whole elephant -- and he helps me understand how things work at the cellular level.
+I have a general medicine background which helps me see things from a broad, clinical perspective -- like the whole elephant -- and he helps me understand how things work at the cellular level.
 Ronik has calculated a rough estimate on how many spike proteins are made.
 He based this on the peak level of the spike proteins in the blood, their molecular weight, an estimate of each mRNA strand translating one spike protein every two minutes, that there are trillions of mRNA strands injected into the deltoid muscle, and that translation occurs for a week or so.
 The count could easily be a minimum of hundreds of trillions of spike proteins being made within that time frame.
 Of course this varies widely among individuals.
 The young with healthy livers and lymph nodes make much more than the elderly.
 It is impossible to know the exact numbers.
 We welcome other molecular biologists to offer their thoughts.
 You can find info about Ronik on LinkedIn.
 Interestingly the study showed hardly any circulating spike proteins after the second shot.
 This can be explained by antibodies that had formed from the first shot quickly attaching themselves to the new spike proteins and either safely neutralizing them and disposing them with the help of immune cells; or perhaps, if overwhelmed, the antigen-antibody complex could deposit in different parts of the body, such as the skin or other tissues, causing a variety of type III immune hypersensitivity clinical symptoms.
 The authors of the study also mention that there could be some spike proteins in the blood after the second shot but their lab instruments may not be sensitive enough to detect small amounts.
 In addition, immune T cells, which are activated days after a shot, could attack cells that have the spike proteins on their surface, damaging or killing them, and releasing these spike proteins into the general circulation (causing delayed adverse reactions?).

 Side effects explained: